PratyushGupta0/Linear_and_Quadratic_Reg/README.md

 gradually nudge the weights in the correct direction.
 However the constant gradient offered by this loss means there may be an 'overshooting' problem as the gradients over-correct the weights repeatedly preventing the loss from decresing beyond a certain value.
 The asymptote seen here is most probably a manifestation of that.

-Loss(b):

-This loss is better than the first loss as it accounts for the distance between the true and predicted values.
-When they are very far, it descends quickly and slows the descent closer to the objective.
-This results in slightly better results compared to the first loss.
-The problem of exploding and vamishing gradients first appears here.
-The gradient can die off close to the objective as there is an exponent of two associated withthe difference.
-Exploding gradients present a bigger problem.
-If the loss is too big, then after being multiplied by the learning rate it has the potential to cause an over-correction.
-This can lead to the loss in the second iteration being greater than before.
-This is because of the cube in the loss.

 Loss(c)